Slaymish/Spotify-Download-Syncer/README.md

-# SpotifyTorrent Menu Bar
+# SpotifyTorrent Tray App

-A macOS menu-bar app that syncs a Spotify playlist to Soulseek or torrent downloads.
+A cross-platform (macOS/Linux) tray application that syncs a Spotify playlist to Soulseek downloads.

 ## Prerequisites

-- macOS with Python 3.9+
+- macOS or Linux with Python 3.9+
-- [qBittorrent](https://www.qbittorrent.org/) with Web UI enabled
+- On Linux, you may need system tray and notify dependencies:

+    ```bash
+    sudo apt install python3-gi gir1.2-appindicator3-0.1 libnotify-bin
+    ```
 - Spotify Developer App (Client ID & Secret)
 - For Soulseek: `npm install -g soulseek-cli`